hike-eclat/docs/docs/hike_programs.rst

-HIKe programs documentation
+HIKe packages documentation
 ===========================

-Here you can find the documentation of HIKe programs from the point of view of the eCLAT developer.
+Here you can find the documentation of HIKe packages and programs from the point of view of the eCLAT developer.

 The HIKe programs are organized in packages.
 Already available packages are listed hereafter, developers can add more packages.